 One rule that has changed significantly through the accumulation of agency-specific requirements and suffers under duplicative conflicting reviews by federal agencies is the protection of human research subjects.
 The Department of Health and Human Services (HHS) human subject protection regulations at 45 CFR part 46 serve as the basis for all Federal human subjects protection regulations and policies through the implementation of Subpart A as the "Federal Policy for the Protection of Human Research Subjects," informally known as the "Common Rule."
 Some, but not all agencies, have adopted the other Subparts of 45CFR46 providing additional protections for specific subject groups.
 The Food and Drug Administration, in HHS, has a separate set of regulations that regulate clinical investigations of products under its jurisdiction, such as drugs, biological products, and medical devices.
-In addition to meeting the basic regulations protecting human subjects, the Health Insurance Portability and Accountability Act of 1996 (HIPAA, recently amended by the Health Information Technology for Economic and Clinical Health Act, HITECH) requires additional reviews and approvals to ensure the privacy of individually identifiable health information in the conduct of research.
+In addition to meeting the basic regulations protecting human subjects, the Health Information Technology for Economic and Clinical Health Act, HITECH) requires additional reviews and approvals to ensure the privacy of individually identifiable health information in the conduct of research.